-The Global Business Certificate Series offers a comprehensive overview of management practices and fundamental business skills from a global perspective.
+This program offers an overview of fundamental business skills from a global perspective.
 Designed to provide an engaging learning environment for international and domestic participants having limited work experience, this program presents opportunities for comparing and contrasting business practices around the globe.
 Students enroll in Strategic Business Development for the Global Marketplace, a course that requires the design of a business plan for product concepts to be sold in the global marketplace.
-Beyond that course, students gain practical knowledge of the essential marketing and management tools required to compete successfully through enrollment in elective course options.
-These elective courses include Business Negotiations, Fundamentals of Practical Project Management, Global Economics, Elements of H.R.
-Management, Global Marketing among others.
+Beyond that course, students gain practical knowledge of International Marketing and Global Economics.

 - Develop business skills, knowledge, and abilities by learning business fundamentals from a global perspective.

-- Participate in multiple business courses and get broad exposure to varied business disciplines, including business accounting, operations, marketing, human resources, communication, project management, negotiation, and strategic planning.
+- Participate in multiple business courses and get broad exposure to different business disciplines, including business accounting, operations, marketing, human resources, communication, negotiation, and strategic planning.

 - Gain practical knowledge and skills by engaging in case study analysis, cross-cultural negotiations, and design/presentation of business plans.